GESPENSTER / GHOSTS / GJENGANGERE

 When I was asked if I would consider writing the libretto, I was somewhat unsure if «Ghosts» would be suitable as an opera.
 I started researching; reading of secondary literature, watching the various productions of the play found in NRK’s web archive, including Antonio Bibalo’s 1984 opera, reading play reviews, essays and articles.
 I needed to know more about the time period that Henrik Ibsen wrote it to be better able to discern the differences from then and now.

 The assignment I was given – transforming an almost 140-year-old 3-act, in its original text relatively unfashionable play, into an hour-long chamber opera for a small crew, has been an exciting task.
 Along the way, the project grew; in length, in number of instruments and singers – to now being performed at the main stage with a full orchestra and choir!
 When the play was published in 1881, this naturalist play was rejected by theatres in the Nordic countries because it was seen as an attack on the existing social order, which it certainly was.
-The play is still being performed around the world in very different ways, so many people still obviously consider it relevant.
-But society has changed a lot since, so my motivation for approaching the material now (in 2017 as I write this), lies in finding and reinforcing what in this text is still relevant today.
+The play is still being performed around the world, it’s obviously still considered to be relevant.
+But society has changed a lot since the 1880s, so my motivation for approaching the material now (in 2017 as I write this), lies in finding and reinforcing what in this text is still relevant today.
 There are also some (sometimes surprising) differences between modern Norway and Germany, which often spur interesting conversations and questions about who «we» are and why we culturally are the way we are.

 Writing for opera differs greatly from writing for speaking theatre.
 Singing a sentence takes much longer time than talking.
 So the text must be cut from about 22000 words to around 3-4000 words, and the remaining words must not only be as singable as possible, they must also retain both the drama and a poetic-artistic quality.
 My text is then recreated into German (by Dagfinn Koch), so there is an extra layer of linguistic challenges added.